We offer French as a Second Language in all grades from Kindergarten to Grade 8.

 French as a Second Language

 Learning a second language is part of Ontario's curriculum.
-In our board, students can study French as a Second Language, or Ojibwe through Native Language and Culture.

 Your child will improve his academic and general cognitive abilities by studying another language.
 Your child will likely learn his or her second language faster than children who studied 15 or 20 years ago.